-The iPhone and iPod touch displays have precise brightness controls, and thanks to a light sensor, they’re smart enough to automatically adjust brightness depending on environmental lighting conditions.
+The iPhone, iPad, and iPod touch displays have precise brightness controls, and thanks to a light sensor, they’re smart enough to automatically adjust brightness depending on environmental lighting conditions.
 But it’s not always perfect especially if you use it at night, and if you’re in frequently changing lighting conditions that behavior can reduce battery life.

 - Adjust the brightness slider for immediate response to how bright or dim the iPhone screen is

 - Flip “Auto-Brightness” to OFF to have the screen stop automatically adjusting brightness

 Combining the adjustment with Auto-Brightness OFF means the screen will stay at the exact level that has been set by the slider, it won’t change depending on exterior lighting conditions.

 The screen can be extremely bright which makes it possible to easily read in direct sunlight, but for most uses and for a longer battery life you’ll find a setting as low as 1/3 or 1/4 is more than adequate for indoor and outdoor situations.,

 This is actually a fairly decent way to keep battery life consistent, since maintaining a tolerably lower brightness level can have a significant impact on battery life of the iphone and just about all other mobile devices, and preventing the really bright upward swings will draw less power.
 You may want to adjust the auto-locking feature as well, which can also dim the screen and turn it off after a specified period of time of inactivity.